 - Serenilife Portable Toilets have 3-way nozzles for easy flushing.
 The secure lock between the toilet and holding tank strongly prevents unwanted odor inside the truck.
 They also feature a splash-free rotating spout.

 - Thetford Porta Potti has compact sizes and durable designs with a sealed valve to prevent odor.

 Driving a sleeper truck is never an easy job.
 This is why drivers and operators must find ways to make the work less exhausting while keeping in mind the health and safety of the passengers.
 Having a portable toilet or private bathroom inside your sleeper cab may add up to your expenses but it is truly worth it.

 Interested in buying a new sleeper truck?
 Check out UsedVending’s semi trucks and sleeper cabs listing here.
-We have a long list of the cheapest trucks for sale.
+We have the largest selection of trucks for sale.
 You might find a truck perfect for your business.

 And because it’s cut-price, perhaps you can use some of the extra bucks to build a toilet inside your sleeper truck.
 How cool is that?